Job-Hunting for Students in Japan

 Preparation: Job or company research

-Do your research on the economic and social trends in advance, so you can apply immediately when the time comes.
-First, search for industries.
-There are a lot of industries in Japan nowadays.
-For instance, food manufacturing, services, information and communications, and many more.
-Where do you want to build your career?
-What kind of industries?
+Do your research on economic and social trends in advance, so you’re ready to apply as soon as job-hunting season begins.
+Start by exploring different industries—Japan has a wide range, including food manufacturing, services, information and communications, and many more.
+Ask yourself: where do you want to build your career?
+What kind of industry fits your interests and strengths?

 Preparation: Screening Test